 As stated in the previous article, DevOps is the answer to the question, "what do I have to change in my process to be able to and want to deploy to production 10 times a day with zero downtime?"
-The number 10 was not just some random number picked from
+The number 10 was not just some random number

 The loan origination system my team and I are responsible for have 20 tables marked as static data in Redgate's SQL Source Control.
 One example of static data is a tile type.
 The loan origination system has a dashboard made up of multiple tiles.
 There are six different types of